 But then Locksley left for Alabama, and the struggles began.

 Funk saw the field sparsely during his first two seasons in College Park, as Maryland’s running back room was deep and teeming with talent.
 But when he did play, he showed flashes of his potential, including a late 12-yard rushing score to seal an upset over Texas in 2017.

 But just as Funk was carving out a significant role in the squad, the injuries began piling up.
-First, a broken hand suffered in the 2018 season opener against the Longhorns.
+First, a broken hand suffered in practice after the 2018 season opener against the Longhorns.
 Then, a torn left ACL in just his second game back later that year.
 And finally, a re-tear of the same ACL in 2019 against Temple.